alessandrobaldo/PredictionModelsInForexMarkets/README.md

 # Prediction Models in Forex Markets

+This project was developed for the MALIS course ad EURECOM university.
+It received an honorable mention among many projects in the course: https://malis-course.github.io/2020/11/22/final-projects/

 ## Structure of the code
 The main notebook is <strong>TimeSeriesConversion.ipynb</strong>.
 This module is divided in three main sections:
 - Overview of data